Who is Love Island’s new arrival Medhy Malanda?

 The wait is over, Love Island fans – the giddy drama of Casa Amor is upon us.

-The hit ITV2 reality series is bringing in six new contestants for the series event, as the existing couples are divided up to have their loyalties tested.
+The hit ITV2 reality series is bringing in several new contestants for the series event, as the existing couples are divided up to have their loyalties tested.

 Among those newbies looking to flirt their way to the main villa are a social media influencer, an international DJ and a consultant.

-One of the new contestants looking for love is Medhy Malanda, a 24-year-old model and American football player.
+One of the new contestants looking for love is Medhy Malanda, a 24-year-old model and American football player who play for the team London Blitz.

 Originally from Belgium, Malanda currently resides in Luton.
 He speaks four languages: English, French, Dutch and Lingala.